nya1/rest-api-boilerplate/README.md

   * Use decorators to describe endpoints and middlewares (thanks to [routing-controllers](https://github.com/typestack/routing-controllers))
   * Automatically create a OpenAPI v3 (swagger) file with minimal effort (based on decorators used - thanks to [routing-controllers-openapi](https://github.com/epiphone/routing-controllers-openapi))
   * Jest for tests with code coverage (text summary and HTML)
-  * Unit and integration tests setup, integration tests can be run also against compiled JS code
+  * Unit and integration tests setup, integration tests can be run also against compiled JS server
   * Dependency Injection via Inversify
   * Linter setup (ESLint + Prettier)
   * Configuration via TOML files (using [node-config](https://github.com/lorenwest/node-config))